View and organize the Microsoft Defender Advanced Threat Protection Alerts queue

-It is important to understand that the Windows Defender Antivirus (Windows Defender AV) and Microsoft Defender ATP alert severities are different because they represent different scopes.
+Microsoft Defender Antivirus (Microsoft Defender AV) and Microsoft Defender ATP alert severities are different because they represent different scopes.

-The Windows Defender AV threat severity represents the absolute severity of the detected threat (malware), and is assigned based on the potential risk to the individual machine, if infected.
+The Microsoft Defender AV threat severity represents the absolute severity of the detected threat (malware), and is assigned based on the potential risk to the individual device, if infected.

-The Microsoft Defender ATP alert severity represents the severity of the detected behavior, the actual risk to the machine but more importantly the potential risk to the organization.
+The Microsoft Defender ATP alert severity represents the severity of the detected behavior, the actual risk to the device but more importantly the potential risk to the organization.

 So, for example:

-- The severity of a Microsoft Defender ATP alert about a Windows Defender AV detected threat that was completely prevented and did not infect the machine is categorized as "Informational" because there was no actual damage incurred.
+- The severity of a Microsoft Defender ATP alert about a Microsoft Defender AV detected threat that was completely prevented and did not infect the device is categorized as "Informational" because there was no actual damage.

-- An alert about a commercial malware was detected while executing, but blocked and remediated by Windows Defender AV, is categorized as "Low" because it may have caused some damage to the individual machine but poses no organizational threat.
+- An alert about a commercial malware was detected while executing, but blocked and remediated by Microsoft Defender AV, is categorized as "Low" because it may have caused some damage to the individual device but poses no organizational threat.

-- Suspicious behavioral alerts which were not blocked or remediated will be ranked "Low", "Medium" or "High" following the same organizational threat considerations.
+- Suspicious behavioral alerts, which weren't blocked or remediated will be ranked "Low", "Medium" or "High" following the same organizational threat considerations.

 Understanding alert categories

 We've redefined the alert categories to align to the enterprise attack tactics in the MITRE ATT&CK matrix.
 New category names apply to all new alerts.
-Existing alerts will retain the previous category names.
+Existing alerts will keep the previous category names.

 The table below lists the current categories and how they generally map to previous categories.